-4-H CAVY (GUINEA PIG)
+4-H GUINEA PIG (CAVY)

-Check in: Thursday 10:30-11:30 a.m.
+Check in: Thursday 9-10 a.m.
+Judging: Thursday 10 a.m.

-Judging: Thursday 12 p.m.

-Superintendent: Jennifer Warrenfeltz & Erik Kedzie Committee: Dave & Adam Bally, Paul Shaddick, Neil & Brenda Kerchner
+Superintendent(s): Jennifer DuBois & Erik Kedzie Committee: Paul Shaddick

 - 1. All rules (pages 9-19) apply. - 2.
 The Cavy will be judged in accordance with the American Rabbit Breeders Association guidelines. - 3.
-Cavies will not be kept overnight but may be stalled for public viewing during the day of show and any other days of the fair (at exhibitor's discretion).
-Stall must be reserved in advance. - 4.
+Cavies will not be kept overnight but may be stalled for public viewing during the day of the show and any other days of the fair (at exhibitor's discretion).
+Stalls must be reserved in advance. - 4.
 Only Cavies in obvious good condition and health will be allowed to show. - 5.
-Tattoos or ARBA approved ear tags are not required, but identification must be placed in the left ear with permanent marker. - 6.
+Tattoos or ARBA approved ear tags are not required, but identification must be placed in the left ear with a permanent marker. - 6.
 Show boards will not be provided by the Fair Association or Extension.
 Private show boards are encouraged. - 7.
-Trophies may be presented to: Grand Champion Cavy -Overall
+Trophies may be presented to:

+Grand Cha ampion Cavy-Overall